dunhamsteve/newt/README.md

 I've got no idea what I'm doing here.
 I worked off of Jesper Cockx "Elaborating Dependent (Co)pattern Matching", leaving out codata for now.

+For the dependent thing, I've change unify to return `VVar` constraints.
+I think this is an error typechecking on RHS (meta solutions are handled separately).
+On the LHS, I'm rewriting the environment to turn the var from a bind to a define.
+Unification has been tweaked to look up `VVar` in environment.
+Bind will hand back the same `VVar`.

+Some of this I could probably do with subst, but the RHS is `Raw`, it takes typechecking to turn it into a clean `Tm`, and I need this information for the typechecking.

 ## Issues

 - I need to do some erasure of values unused at runtime